Motivational Interviewing Webinar Series

 Workshop Facilitator, Dr Steindl is a registered clinical psychologist and director of Psychology Consultants Pty Ltd.He has completed a PhD examining MI techniques and Cognitive-Behavioural Therapy in the treatment of veterans with co-morbid Post-Traumatic Stress Disorder and alcohol dependence.
 Stan is also an adjunct associate professor at the University of Queensland.

-- Develop an understanding of the fundamental spirit and principles of MI;
+- Demonstrate an understanding of the fundamental spirit and principles of MI;

-- Develop empathetic counselling skills, so central to using the technique;
+- Apply empathetic counselling skills, so central to using the technique;

-- Learn when and how to use advice and other more directive elements of MI; and
+- Illustrate when and how to use advice and other more directive elements of MI; and

-- Observe and practise MI elements such as: to roll with resistance, resolve ambivalence, encourage change and commitment talk, and help people carry through changes to positive health behaviours
+- Implement and practise MI elements such as: to roll with resistance, resolve ambivalence, encourage change and commitment talk, and help people carry through changes to positive health behaviours

 For more details please and click here.